 - 1 cup soap flakes

 - 2 Tbsp. unrefined coconut oil

-- 2 Tbsp. extra virgin olive oil (I love to use a calendula infused oil here to help with healing my skin further!)
+- 2 Tbsp. extra virgin olive oil (I use my herbal infused magic healing oil)

 - 2 Tbsp. unrefined shea butter

-- While your butter/oils are heating up in the double boiler, bring your water to a boil.
-Remove water from heat and add aloe vera gel and grated bar soap in a large bowl.
+- While your butter/oils are melting in the double boiler, bring your water to a boil.
+Remove the water from the heat and add aloe vera gel and soap flakes to a large bowl.
 Stir until soap is completely dissolved.
-Let soapy water mixture sit on the counter to cool.

 - Store in a glass mason jar.
 This recipe fills (2) 1-Quart mason jars.

-TO USE: Scoop out a hand full of shaving cream, lather up wet legs, shave, and rinse!
+Scoop out a hand full of shaving cream, lather up wet legs, shave, and rinse!
 If you're shaving your face, you can always follow with a really great homemade aftershave!
-If you are shaving your legs or bikini area then follow up with a REALLY AMAZING homemade body butter!
-I have found that consistently using my body butter on my legs right after shaving in the shower, has helped my hair to grow back thinner, softer, and less often.
+If you are shaving your legs or bikini area, use a sugar/salt scrub before shaving to exfoliate any dead skin cells, then follow up your close shave with a REALLY AMAZING homemade body butter!
+I have found that consistently usin body butter on my legs right after shaving in the shower, has helped my hair to grow back thinner, softer, and less often.